trappergor/cpp-docs.ru-ru/docs/mfc/reference/csmoothstoptransition-class.md

     IUIAnimationTransitionFactory* \*not used*\);
 ```

-### <a name="parameters"></a>Параметры
+### <a name="parameters"></a>Parameters
  `pLibrary`
- Указатель на переход библиотеки, которая отвечает за создание стандартной переходов.
+ A pointer to transition library, which is responsible for creation of standard transitions.

-### <a name="return-value"></a>Возвращаемое значение
+### <a name="return-value"></a>Return Value
- Значение TRUE, если переход создано успешно; в противном случае — значение FALSE.
+ TRUE if transition is created successfully; otherwise FALSE.

-##  <a name="csmoothstoptransition"></a>CSmoothStopTransition::CSmoothStopTransition
+##  <a name="csmoothstoptransition"></a>  CSmoothStopTransition::CSmoothStopTransition
- Переход с плавной остановкой создает и инициализирует его максимальную продолжительность и конечное значение.
+ Constructs a smooth-stop transition and initializes its maximum duration and final value.

 ```
 CSmoothStopTransition(